jakobnissen/jakobnissen.github.io/posts/latency.md

 ### Package images: v1.9
 Another major issue with precompilation was that only a small part of the whole compilation pipeline could be precompiled.
 Briefly, Julia's compiler process code in several steps:
-* First, Julia source code is lowered to... well, lowered code, the highest level of Julia IR, with a fairly straightforward correspondance to source code.
+* First, Julia source code is lowered to... well, lowered code, the highest level of Julia IR, with a fairly straightforward correspondence to source code.
   This always happens at precompile time to all source code, such that raw source code is never loaded from disk.
 * Then, type inference is run on the lowered code.
   This is the step that requires monomorphization, and therefore a precompile statement (or a SnoopPrecompile block) in order to determine the concrete methodinstances to compile.